jooaf/thoth/README.md

 Usage: thoth [COMMAND]

 Commands:
-  add          Add a new block to the scratchpad list         List all of the blocks within your thoth scratchpad load_backup  Load backup file as the main thoth markdown file read_clipboard Read the contents of the clipboard backup file delete       Delete a block by name view         View (STDOUT) the contents of the block by name copy         Copy the contents of a block to the system clipboard help         Print this message or the help of the given subcommand(s)
+  add             Add a new block to the scratchpad list            List all of the blocks within your thoth scratchpad load_backup     Load backup file as the main thoth markdown file read_clipboard  Read the contents of the clipboard backup file delete          Delete a block by name view            View (STDOUT) the contents of the block by name copy            Copy the contents of a block to the system clipboard theme           Set the theme to light or dark mode get_theme       Get the current theme help            Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help